GeorgeNich/AI-and-Computational-Intelligence/PBL 1. Fuzzy Logic/README.md

 To run this project, you'll need a Python environment with the necessary libraries installed, including `numpy`, `matplotlib`, and `scikit-fuzzy`.
 Follow these steps to get started:

 ### Installation
-Ensure you have Python installed on your machine.
+Ensure you have Python installed on your machine aswell as Jupyter Notebook through anaconda preferbly.
 To install the required libraries, run the following command in your terminal:

 ```bash
 pip install numpy matplotlib scikit-fuzzy